Resources - Playbooks

 - Best practices for effective inventory replenishment and liquidation

-By leveraging the tactics outlined in this playbook, you will be able to accelerate your product sell-through, have a clear understanding of the inventory that you have on hand, and pivot appropriately to accommodate for future advertising promotions or seasonal demand fluctuations.
+By leveraging the tactics outlined in this playbook, you will be able to accelerate your product sell-through, have a clear understanding of the inventory that you have on hand, and pivot appropriately to accommodate for future advertising promotions or demand fluctuations.